Skip to main content

 • Traveller Cultural Awareness Training (11am–1pm)

-Traveller Community Awareness Training (TCAT) gives participants a deeper understanding of Traveller culture and history while clearly highlighting the significant barriers Travellers continue to face.
+Traveller Culture Awareness Training (TCAT) gives participants a deeper understanding of Traveller culture and history while clearly highlighting the significant barriers Travellers continue to face.
 The session explores discrimination, structural inequalities, and the everyday obstacles that impact Traveller access to education, employment, and wider society.

 Why This Matters